Jungsu-Yun/yolov5_deepsort_ros/README.md

     roslaunch yolov5_deepsort tracker.launch
     ```

-    By default, the image topic that performs detection is '/image_raw'.
-If you want to change the Subscribe image topic, you need to modify the following part of 'detector.launch'.
+    By default, the image topic that performs detection is `/image_raw`.
+If you want to change the Subscribe image topic, you need to modify the following part of `detector.launch`.

     ```
     <arg name="image_topic"	                default="/image_raw"/>
     ```
-    The initial value of the class that performs tracking is 'person'.
+    The initial value of the class that performs tracking is `person`.
 If you want to track another class, you need to modify the next part of 'detector.launch'.
     ```
     <arg name="class_name"                  default='person'/>
     ```